axules/redux-mill/README.md

 * You hate a lot of actions constants and very long imports of these constants
 * You hate a lot of equal action creators and very long imports
-* You want to use toor reducer path once in one place
+* You want to use reducer path once in one place

 ## Installation